dpnoob02/lymbo-discord-clone/README.md

 # lymbo-discord-clone
 This is application is clone of discord with some rich modern features.

+WORK IN PROGRESS....